 - 7) If the individual sample results are greater than 2 standard deviations above background (excluding wipe tests), the contents of the vials should be poured into an appropriate waste carboy.
 Segregate waste by half-life and hazardous characteristics as described in section 4.1. - 8) Empty scintillation vials that were used for analysis of H-3 or C-14 may be disposed of in regular (non-radioactive) trash.
-Empty scintillation vials that were used for analysis of other isotopes may be disposed of in regular (non-radioactive) trash, IF the count rate of the samples did not exceed 500 cpm.
+Empty scintillation vials that were used for analysis of other isotopes may be disposed of in regular (non-radioactive) trash, IF the count rate of the samples was < twice the background rate.
 This value is based on the fact that only a small percentage of the original activity in the scintillation cocktail will remain on the surface of the empty vial as contamination.
-If the counting results exceed this value the empty vials must be rinsed with water.
+If the counting results exceed this value, the empty vials must be rinsed with water.
 According to industry standards a triple rinse will remove >90% of the residual activity.
-The rinsate should be disposed of as non-radioactive. - 9) If disposal of liquid scintillation fluid and vials will not occur promptly after counting, segregate and label the vials while disposal is pending.
+The rinse should be disposed of in an appropriate liquid-waste carboy.
+The rinsed vials may then be disposed of as non-radioactive. - 9) If disposal of liquid scintillation fluid and vials will not occur promptly after counting, segregate and label the vials while disposal is pending.
 Used vials of liquid with counting results <2 standard deviations above background should be separated from radioactive materials while disposal is pending.
 Used vials of liquids pending packaging for disposal as radioactive materials must be labeled, or kept in suitable containers (i.e. plastic bins) labeled with the standard radiation symbol, the words "Caution, Radioactive Materials", and the isotope, amount (μCi or mCi), and date.
 Storage of excessive quantities of used vials is not an acceptable practice.
 Also, Radiation Safety will not accept any waste containers that contain vials of scintillation fluid.